sveltejs/svelte-hmr/README.md

 # svelte-hmr

-HMR common utils for Svelte 3.
+HMR commons for Svelte 3.

-This project only provides shared primitives for implementing Svelte HMR in any bundler, it does nothing useful on its own.
-If you _are_ really developing a bundler adapter / plugin...
+This packages provides shared dependencies for implementing Svelte HMR in bundler plugins.
+If you want to _use_ HMR in your Svelte project, what you need is a HMR enabled plugin for your bundler (e.g. Rollup or Webpack).
+See available options in the following list.

+On the other hand, if you are really developing a plugin...
 Sorry, no docs for now!
 Drop me a line, I'd be happy to help!
-You can create an issue here, or contact me directly in Svelte's Discord channel.

-If what you're after is to add HMR to your Svelte project, you'll find the relevant tools and information in the following projects.

 ## Rollup / Nollup

-- [svelte-template-hot] **`<-` Recommended starting point**
+- [svelte-template-hot] :arrow_left: **Recommended starting point**
 - [rollup-plugin-svelte-hot]

 ### HMR support for Rollup

 Rollup does not natively support HMR.
-You'll need to use one of the following solution.
+You'll need to use one of the following solutions.
 The best way to get started is to refer to [svelte-template-hot], that demonstrates usage of both.

 - [rollup-plugin-hot]
 - [Nollup][nollup]